 Slip ‘N Slide in the backyard?
 Fun.
-Slipping and sliding all over the road when you’re driving your car on a rainy day?
+Slipping and sliding all over the road when you’re driving your car in rainy weather?
 Terrifying.
-Let’s take a look at what’s happening when a vehicle is aquaplaning, aka hydroplaning.
+If you’ve ever hydroplaned, we’re sure you’d agree that it’s not a fun time.

 If It Happens to You

-If you feel your vehicle start to hydroplane, try not to panic.
-Keep your hands on the wheel and steer in a safe direction while applying gradual pressure to your brakes.
-Slamming on the brake pedal will only make the skidding worse.
+If you feel a loss of control and your vehicle starts to hydroplane, try not to panic.
+Keep your hands on the wheel and steer into the direction of the skid while applying gradual pressure to your brakes until your vehicle slows enough for you to regain control.
+Slamming on the brake pedal will only make the skidding worse and could result in the loss of directional control.
+Again, do NOT rely on quick braking if hydroplaning happens.
+Your wheels won’t stop they’ll just slide.
 Avoid jerking the wheel dramatically in the opposite direction.
 Just keep steering and try to brake gently.
 Soon, you will feel your vehicle regain traction and stop sliding.

 Don’t Tread Lightly

 While hydroplaning is always a possibility on wet roads, you can lower your chances by making sure your tires have good tread.
 Tread is made up of the rubber parts of the tire that actually make contact with the pavement.
 The tread design and the hollow grooves in tires work together to channel water away from the tire to reduce and avoid hydroplaning.
 As your tires get older, the rubber wears down and the tire tread depth gets more shallow.
 This can cause the tires to become less effective at preventing skids.
 You should measure your tire tread once in a while and replace old tires when necessary.
 It’s also helpful to keep the right level of air pressure and to check the tire pressure in your tires regularly.